Frequently Asked Questions

 Where are you located?

-Our café is located in the Shockoe Bottom neighborhood of Richmond at 1805 East Grace Street
+We have two café locations.
+Our city café is in the historic Shockoe Bottom neighborhood of Richmond at 1805 East Grace Street.
+Our Henrico County West End café is located at 2100 John Rolfe Parkway.

 What are your opening hours?